Guns silent as engineers work to ease pressure on Syrian dam

 RAQQA OFFENSIVE

 U.S.-backed forces are also battling Islamic State for control of the Iraqi city of Mosul.
-Defeats in Mosul and Raqqa would deal a heavy blow to Islamic State in the cities from where it declared its "caliphate" across Syria and Iraq in 2014.
+Defeats in both would deal a double blow to Islamic State in the cities from where it declared its "caliphate" across Syria and Iraq in 2014.

 The SDF seized Tabqa air base on Sunday, the first such facility to fall under the control of Syrian Kurdish militias and their allies that now control swathes of northern Syria after six years of multi-sided civil war.